mattslight/abookforlife/abookforlife.md

 ### Start with Balance

-Having balance before we reach for loftier goals often provides greater chance of success.
+<span class="dropcap">H</span>aving balance before we reach for loftier goals often provides greater chance of success.
 Without balance you may find that practical guides will result in little or no benefit.
 Balance is so important in life that it is suggested to spend the majority of our time striving for balance.
 Do not be easily fooled, balance is not something that can be achieved and then forgotten about.
 It has to be a daily effort.
 Start each day accepting that your balance will be challenged.
 Your sleep, health, state of mind, well-being and diet will contribute to your balance subtly and in a variety of ways – indeed, when you are, you may not feel unbalanced but it is surely better to be cautious than overconfident in the assessment of your current state of balance.

 Many techniques are available to us to achieve balance.
 Exercise, rest, positive social interaction, good nourishment, meditation are all things that will tend to increase our level of balance.
 Spend a good amount of time each day cultivating your balance.
 On the other hand, tiredness, poor diet, isolation and a crowded mind are some of the things that tend to decrease our level of balance.
 Try to avoid activities that will decrease personal balance, although sometimes this is unavoidable.